On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to

-As mentioned earlier, the one of the key fact was $\C$ can be seen as subalgebra of $\cX$ and it is used several times here, for example see Lemma \ref{sup}.
+As mentioned earlier, the one of the key fact was $\C$ can be seen as subalgebra of $\cX$ and it was used for this Lemma \ref{sup}.
 The other key idea in our approach is to use the facts that $A^q_\omega(\Gamma,\mathbb{C})\subset A^q_\omega(\Gamma,\cX)$ and all the weighted spaces are contained in $A^1(\Gamma,\cX)$.
-Regarding the weight, the main difficulty was that now the norm in $L^q_\omega(G,\cX)$ is not translation invariant.
-The novelty can be seen for the discrete $G$ is that Rudin in \cite{rud} showed that if $T_F$ maps $A^1(\Gamma)$ to $A^q(\Gamma)$ for some $1\leq q<2$, then $F$ is real analytic.
-We have shown that the same follows even if $T_F$ maps a smaller space $A^1_\omega(\Gamma)$ to $A^q(\Gamma)$.
-In this sense it generalizes the result of Rudin.
-The vector valued case is important as many a times, we want to deal with operator valued functions which is covered here.